Sustainability

 Our Pillars

-Our sustainability strategy is based on six pillars: Climate Change, Resource Use, Biodiversity, Communities, Inclusion and Diversity and Responsible Business.
+Our sustainability strategy is based on six pillars: Climate Change, Resource Use, Biodiversity, Communities, Diversity, Equity and Inclusion and Responsible Business.
 These pillars help us determine where best to nurture ambition, prioritise and deploy resources.

 These six pillars have fed into how we assess our current assets’ existing approach to managing ESG risks and opportunities, as well as into our positive and negative screening of investment opportunities.